MATT_T_DAR8425_FOR-BIO_NewCrop.jpg

 Download vCard

-• In In re Emergent Biosolutions, Inc. Securities Litigation, No. 8:21-cv-00955-PWG (D. Md.), arising from a company’s COVID-19 vaccine manufacturing failures, one of Matt’s foreign pension fund clients serves as court-appointed lead plaintiff.
+• In In re Emergent Biosolutions, Inc. Securities Litigation, No. 8:21-cv-00955-PWG (D. Md.), arising from a company’s COVID-19 vaccine manufacturing failures, one of Matt’s foreign pension fund clients is court-appointed co-lead plaintiff with a second Pomerantz client.
 Matt secured partial denial of the motion to dismiss a robust amended complaint, based on confidential sources and extensive U.S. government documents, in September 2023.
-The lawsuit is proceeding into discovery.
+The court certified the class in June 2024, and the lawsuit is proceeding through discovery.

 • In Edwards v.
 McDermott Int’l, Inc., No. 4:18-cv-4330-AB (S.D.
 Tex.), Matt successfully opposed a motion to dismiss a class action lawsuit, led by one of his foreign pension fund clients, alleging a years-long, multi-prong fraud by an engineering and construction company that did a risky merger, delayed massive write-downs, and declared bankruptcy.
-Matt is leading the case through discovery, securing court orders that required defendants to review for production 1.25 million+ documents identified via plaintiff-authored search terms on plaintiff-selected custodians.
+Matt led the case through discovery, securing court orders that required defendants to review for production 1.25 million+ documents identified via plaintiff-authored search terms on plaintiff-selected custodians.
+Recent efforts have focused on class certification litigation and expert work.

 • In Chun v.
 Fluor Corp., et al., No. 3:18-cv-01338-S (N.D.
 Tex.), with two of his U.S. municipal pension fund clients serving as co-lead plaintiffs, Matt served as co-lead counsel in hard-fought litigation concerning underperforming, large-scale, fixed-bid projects through two motions to dismiss.
 A months-long mediation and negotiation process resulted in a court-approved $33 million settlement, which was a 37.5% recovery of the upheld claim value.